 - Sperm motility (percentage of sperm that can move forward normally – greater than 50% is normal)

 - Standard semen fluid test (thickness, color)

 - Total volume of the ejaculate

 At least half of male fertility problems can be treated.
 Treatment methods depend on the cause.
 In some cases, the male partner and the female partner are both sub-fertile rather than infertile.
 In cases such as this, treating one partner may be enough to achieve a pregnancy.

 Treatments for male infertility may include:

-- Timing and Frequency of Sexual Intercourse.
+- Timing and frequency of sexual intercourse.
 Having sex every other day around the peak fertile time for the woman is the most effective.
-See our page on Ovulation tracking.

 - Surgery.
 A varicocele or an obstructed vas deferens can often be surgically corrected.